liborty/rstats/README.md

 has simple vector operations implemented for f64 vectors (and their slices).

+## Trait GMedian

+facilitates computing the Medoid and the Geometric Median of a set of n-dimensional points.

 ## Releases

+* **Version 0.2.3** added Medoid.

 * **Version 0.2.2** added simple vector calculations via trait `Vectors`.
 Renamed `correlation` -> `icorrelation` and `fcorrelation` -> `correlation`.
 As normal expectation here is for the arguments to be f64 vectors rather than i64s.